-This is kind of a jam and kind of a chia jam and I’m not actually sure how to name it cause it is essentially roasted plums with the smallest addition of coconut sugar, chia seeds and spices.
+This Roasted Plum Chia Jam is amazing paired with chia pudding or any kind of creamy stuff.It is actually kind of a jam and kind of a chia jam and I’m not actually sure how to name it cause it is essentially roasted plums with the smallest addition of coconut sugar, chia seeds and spices.
 I added only 3 table spoons of coconut sugar and 2 table spoons of chia seeds to a kilo of fruit.
 And it is not a real jam since you can’t store it for long.
 I’d say up to two weeks refrigerated.
 Sorry, but can’t say for sure because it never lasted longer then a week in our home 🙂

 Why I love it so much?
 First of all, plums are fruits that are meant for baking/roasting.
 Wouldn’t you say that they’re not awesome raw.
 But baked in cakes, tarts or roasted and in jams!!
 Oh, they just turn in to a heaven!
 Especially combined with spices like vanilla, cinnamon and ginger.
 One of plum treats I love is galette.
 You can find my Buckwheat Crust Galette with plums and berries recipe here.